-- 36. Goldman Sachs maintains uniform employment, compensation, and promotion policies throughout the United States.
+- 37. Goldman Sachs maintains uniform employment, compensation, performance review, and promotion policies throughout the United States.
 Likewise, it cultivates and promotes a common corporate culture.
-Indeed, Goldman Sachs prides itself on "instilling the Goldman Sachs culture" in all of its employees through initiation programs, training, seminars, and Goldman Sachs' "360-degree" performance review process. - 37.
-Goldman Sachs' offices throughout the country use a common organizational structure, organizing finance professionals as follows.
+Indeed, Goldman Sachs prides itself on "instilling the Goldman Sachs culture" in all of its employees through initiation programs, training, seminars, and Goldman Sachs's "360-degree" performance review process. - 38.
+Goldman Sachs's offices throughout the country use a common organizational structure, organizing finance professionals as follows.
 Entry-level employees, typically straight out of college, hold the position of Analyst.
 Analysts can be promoted to Associate, which typically includes employees with two to five years of relevant experience and/or an MBA degree.
 The next position to which Associates can be promoted is Vice President.
 Above Vice Presidents are Managing Directors, and above Managing Directors are Partners.
-Finally, at the top of Goldman's management hierarchy sits a 30-person management committee, which includes its nine executive officers. - 38.
-At the Associate, Vice President, and Managing Director levels, Goldman Sachs discriminates against women in (1) performance evaluations; (2) compensation; (3) promotions; (4) business opportunities; and (5) professional support, including but not limited to administrative support, training, and mentoring.
+Finally, at the top of Goldman's management hierarchy sits a 30-person management committee, which includes its nine executive officers.

+39. At the Associate and Vice President levels, Goldman Sachs discriminates against women in (1) performance evaluations; (2) compensation; (3) promotions; (4) business opportunities; and (5) professional support, including but not limited to administrative support, training, and mentoring.